Dilrevx/ICE2605_2022_Spring/README.md

 # ICE2605_2022_Spring

-# Package
+## Package
 ffmpeg, scipy

+## File Structure
 *gen.py* used to generate .wav file

-*1.py, 2.py* are sol to 2 problems, one for mag-phase plotting, the other for audio sampling
+*1.py, 2.py* are solution respectly for 2 problems, one for mag-phase plotting, the other for audio sampling